 During this time I developed several close friends who were excited about following Jesus.
 I began reading the Bible for myself and found the message very compelling.
 As a young man, I chose Jesus to be my source of security and the leader of my life.
 My senior year I read Deliver Us From Evil, the autobiography of Tom Dooley, a US Navy physician who cared for the refugees fleeing from North to South Vietnam in the late 1950s just before the onset of that war.
 The faith, courage, and compassion of Dr. Dooley’s work cast a vision for my entire life.

 Within the context of medical school I created an opportunity to test my interest in medical missions.
-In 1981 Dr. Sam Marx, a renowned American physician living among the Mosquito indigenous people of eastern Honduras, invited me to work under his supervision for two months at the Clinica Evangelica Morava.
+As a junior medical student, Dr. Sam Marx, a renowned American physician living among the Mosquito indigenous people of eastern Honduras, invited me to work under his supervision for two months at the Clinica Evangelica Morava.
 I was enamored by Dr. Marx’s lifestyle – by the poverty, new culture, sincere friends, and an opportunity to care for those who would not otherwise receive attention.
 This became the most formative experience of my life to date.

-Following medical school graduation in 1982, I moved to Shanghai, China.
-Through an affiliation between the University of Missouri-Kansas City and the Shanghai Jiao Tong Medical College, I served for one year as a resident physician in the department of internal medicine of Shanghai Renji (Charity) Hospital.
+Following medical school graduation, I moved to Shanghai, China.
+Through an affiliation between the University of Missouri-Kansas City and the Shanghai Jiao Tong Medical College, I served as a resident physician in the department of internal medicine of Shanghai Renji (Charity) Hospital.
 At that time, prior to financial prosperity in China, it was known at the Third People’s Hospital.